 It is also important to know that Louisiana is a pure comparative fault state.
 That means if you are found to be somewhat responsible for causing your accident, you can still collect compensation for your injuries.
 For example, if you are 20 percent responsible for the accident, you can still recover 80 percent of the total awarded money.

 It is important to note that this is a defense tactic many lawyers use to reduce the liability of a defendant.
 They may claim that you are more responsible for an accident than you really are in order to reduce your compensation.
-A commercial driving accident lawyer can defend you against tactics like these.
+A New Orleans car accident lawyer can defend you against tactics like these.

 How a New Orleans Commercial Drivers Accident Lawyer Can Help